MixStyle Neural Networks for Domain Generalization and Adaptation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-MixStyle bypasses explicitly synthesizing novel images in the pixel space by exploiting the relation between visual domains and feature statistics for highly efficient data augmentation.
-The non-trivial design based on simply mixing feature statistics between instances yields significant improvements to the OOD generalization performance---even when only a few labels are available for each category.
-With a simple modification to the mixing strategy, we demonstrate how MixStyle can effectively use unlabeled data to address realistic problems like semi-supervised domain generalization and unsupervised domain adaptation.
+MixStyle bypasses image synthesis in the pixel space by exploiting the close relation between visual domains and feature statistics to achieve highly-efficient data augmentation.
+The non-trivial design based on simply mixing feature statistics between instances yields significant improvements to OOD generalization performance---even when only a few labels are available.
+With a simple modification to the mixing strategy, MixStyle shows potential in dealing with unlabeled data, such as the scenarios of semi-supervised domain generalization and unsupervised domain adaptation.

-To unleash the power of MixStyle, we suggest that it should be applied to multiple shallow CNN layers, which capture more domain-related information.
-However, for a specific new task it remains relatively unclear exactly to which and how many layers MixStyle should be applied.
+To unleash the power of MixStyle, we provide practical guidelines on how to integrate MixStyle into a CNN system, e.g., one should apply MixStyle to multiple shallow CNN layers.
+However, for a new task, it remains relatively unclear exactly to which layers MixStyle should be applied.
 Nonetheless, this is arguably the only ``hyper-parameter'' that needs to be ``tuned'', which is far less than most existing domain generalization methods.
-To eliminate the manual selection of layers, which can be seen as a discrete process, one could explore, for example, applying MixStyle to every plausible layer and using a differentiable architecture search algorithm to automatically identify the optimal set of layers~\cite{liu2019darts,zhou2021osnet}.
+To completely eliminate the manual selection process, one could explore, for example, applying MixStyle to every plausible layer and using a differentiable architecture search algorithm to automatically identify the optimal set of layers to choose~\cite{liu2019darts,zhou2021osnet}.